jaurjey/Greek-alphabet-letters/README.md

 The model is classifying **all 24 lowercase Greek alphabet letters**, plus one extra **“no letter”** class.

 ## What dataset are you using?
-We used a dataset created and trained with **Teachable Machine**.
+I used a dataset created and trained with **Teachable Machine**.
 Each class contained images of lowercase Greek letters in different fonts and styles.
-For the “no letter” class, we included images of walls, people, and backgrounds to help the model distinguish letters from random noise.
+For the “no letter” class, I included images of walls, people, and backgrounds.

 ## What are the classes in the model?
 The model includes **25 classes**: